bobby-didcoding/django_course/steps/module_5.md

 You will now be able to manage UserProfile entries here [http://127.0.0.1:8000/admin/users/userprofile/](http://127.0.0.1:8000/admin/users/userprofile/).

 >Note: You will notice that the superuser account that was created in the last module does not have a UserProfile.
-We will fix this.
+We will fix this soon.

 5) Signals - Django includes a “signal dispatcher” which helps decoupled applications get notified when actions occur elsewhere in the framework.
 In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
 They’re especially useful when many pieces of code may be interested in the same events.
 Let's go ahead and write some code that will create a UserProfile for every user that signs up (including superusers).
 Create a new file in /users called signals.py and paste in the following code.